-- Is the Petri net live? - Is some reachable marking a deadlock? - Is a given marking reachable from the initial marking? - Is there a reachable marking that puts a token in a given place? - Is there a reachable marking that does not put a token in a given place? - Is there a reachable marking that enables a given transition? - Is there a reachable marking that enables more than one transition? - Is the initial marking reachable from every reachable marking? - Is there an infinite run? - Is there exactly one run? - Is there a run containing a given transition? - Is there a run that does not contain a given transition? - Is there a run containing a given transition infinitely often? - Is there a run which enables a transition infinitely often but contains it only finitely often?
+- Is the Petri net live? - Is some reachable marking a deadlock? - Is a given marking reachable from the initial marking? - Is there a reachable marking that puts a token in a given place? - Is there a reachable marking that does not put a token in a given place? - Is there a reachable marking that enables a given transition?

+- Is there a reachable marking that enables more than one transition? - Is the initial marking reachable from every reachable marking? - Is there an infinite run? - Is there exactly one run? - Is there a run containing a given transition? - Is there a run that does not contain a given transition? - Is there a run containing a given transition infinitely often? - Is there a run which enables a transition infinitely often but contains it only finitely often?

 We need some preliminaries.

 Turing machines.
-In the paper we use single tape Turing machines with one-way infinite tapes, i.e., the tape has a first but not a last cell.
-For our purposes it suffices to consider Turing machines starting on empty tape, i.e., on tape containing only blank symbols.
-So we define a (nondeterministic) Turing machine as a tuple $M = (Q, \Gamma, \delta, q_0, F)$, where Q is the set of states, Γ the set of tape symbols (containing a special blank symbol), $\delta : (Q \times \Gamma) \rightarrow \mathcal{P}(Q \times \Gamma \times \{R, L\})$ the transition function, q_0 the initial state, and F the set of final states.
+We use single tape Turing machines with one-way infinite tapes, i.e., the tape has a first but not a last cell.
+For our purposes it suffices to consider Turing machines starting on empty tape, i.e., initially the tape containing only blank symbols.
+So we define a Turing machine as a tuple $M=(Q,\Gamma,\delta,q_0,F)$, where Q is the set of states, Γ the set of tape symbols (containing a special blank symbol), $\delta\colon (Q\times\Gamma)\to Q\times\Gamma\times\{R,L\}$) the transition function, q_0 the initial state, and F the set of final states.
 The size of a Turing machine is the number of bits needed to encode its transition relation.

 Linearly and exponentially bounded automata.
-We work several times with Turing machines that can only use a finite tape fragment, or equivalently, with Turing machines whose tape has both a first and a last cell.
+We work with Turing machines that can only use a finite tape fragment, or equivalently, with Turing machines whose tape has both a first and a last cell.
 We call them bounded automata.
-If a bounded automaton tries to move to the right from the last tape cell it just stays in the last cell.
+We assume that the first and last cells are marked with two special symbols, say \$ and #, and that the transition function guarantees that the head never moves to the left of the first cell or to the right of the last cell.

-A function $f: \mathbb{N} \to \mathbb{N}$ induces the class of f(n)-bounded automata, which contains for all $k \ge 0$ the bounded automata of size k that can use f(k) tape cells.
-Notice that we deviate from the standard definition, which says that an automaton is f(n)-bounded if it can use at most f(k) tape cells for an input word of length k.
-Since we only consider bounded automata working n empty tape, the standard definition is not appropriate for us.
+A function $f: \mathbb{N} \to \mathbb{N}$ induces the class of f(n)-bounded automata, which contains for all $k \geq 0$ the bounded automata of size k that can use f(k) tape cells (including the first and last cells).
 When f(n) = n we get the class of linearly bounded automata.